 The Company defers commission expenses paid to its employee-partners when the commissions are deemed to be incremental for obtaining the route servicing customer contract.
 The deferred commissions are amortized on a straight-line basis over the expected period of benefit.
 The Company reviews the deferred commission balances for impairment on an ongoing basis.
-Deferred commissions are classified as current or noncurrent based on the timing of when the Company expects to recognize the expense.
-The current portion is included in prepaid expenses and other current assets and the non-current portion is included in other assets on the Company's Consolidated Balance Sheets.
-As of August 26, 2023, the current and non-current assets related to deferred commissions totaled \$16.5 million and \$70.4 million, respectively.
-As of August 27, 2022, the current and non-current assets related to deferred commissions totaled \$15.2 million and \$65.1 million, respectively.
-During fiscal 2023 and 2022, the Company recorded \$16.5 million and \$15.4 million, respectively, of amortization expense related to deferred commissions.
-This amortization expense is classified in selling and administrative expenses on the Consolidated Statements of Income.
+Deferred commissions are classified as current or non-current based on the timing of when the Company expects to recognize the expense.

+The following table presents deferred commissions on the Company's Consolidated Balance Sheets as of August 31, 2024 and August 26, 2023 are as follows (in thousands):

+Balance Sheet Location August 31, 2024 August 26, 2023 Prepaid expenses and other current assets \$ 18,079 \$ 16,495 Other assets 78,856 70,393

+The following table presents the Company's amortization expense related to deferred commissions on the Consolidated Statements of Income for fiscal 2024, 2023 and 2022 are as follows (in thousands):